 Simple Moving Average (SMA)

 As there are a number of different moving averages, in its most simple form, a simple moving average is an average of a stock’s daily closing price over X amount of days.
 For example, if you wanted to see the 20-day simple moving average, you would take the closing prices of the last 20 days, adding them together, and then dividing by 20 (each day is given equal weight in the equation).
 This will give you the value for the current period you are looking at (in this case, the daily candle).
 Moving averages can be incredibly useful, especially considering they are so widely used by the rest of the trading community.

 The exponential average is slightly different in the sense that the more recent price action has a higher weight in the equation (remember the SMA, each day in the 20 days was an equal weight).
 The equation is explained in the image below.

 Moving Average Signals: SMA vs. EMA

-- Once you are at the “Notifications” tab, choose from the following notifications settings to personalize your alerts.
+Once you are at the “Notifications” tab, choose from the following notification settings to personalize your alerts.

 Step 4: Mobile Settings for the Alert